Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-Rothenh\"ausler \textit{et al.} \cite{rothenhausler2018anchor} investigate more relaxed conditions than the standard IV model which allow the direct effect of instrument variable (which they called anchor variabls) on $H$ and $Y$, as shown in Figure \ref{subfig:anchor-b}.
+\citet{rothenhausler2018anchor} investigate more relaxed conditions than the standard IV model which allow the direct effect of instrument variable (which they called anchor variables) on $H$ and $Y$, as shown in Figure \ref{subfig:anchor-b}.
 They realize that despite the attractive notion of invariance guarantee against arbitrarily large intervention or perturbation, one seldom encounters such extreme cases, and exact invariance could be too conservative for moderately perturbed data.
-Specifically, they the following structural equation: \begin{small}
+Specifically, they focus on the following structural equation:

-\end{small} with $X \in \R^p,\ H \in \R^q$ and $A \in \R^r$, and proposed a regularized formulation of ordinary least squares model by the error projection to the space spanned by anchor variables.
+with $X \in \R^p,\ H \in \R^q$ and $A \in \R^r$, and proposed a regularized formulation of ordinary least squares model by the error projection to the space spanned by anchor variables.

-where $\Pi_{\ba}$ denotes the projection in $\R^n$ onto the column space of $\ba$.
+where $\Pi_{\mathbf{A}}$ denotes the projection in $\R^n$ onto the column space of $\mathbf{A}$.
 For $\gamma = 1$, $\hat{\beta}(1)$ equals the ordinary least squares estimator, for $\gamma \to \infty$ it obtains the two-stage least squares procedure from IV regression.

-Sometimes the observation of instrument $A$ is still hard to fulfill, Oberst \textit{et al.} \cite{Oberst2021} further relax the assumption by introducing the noisy proxy of $A$ and prove the robustness of the method under bounded shifts.
+When the observation of instrument $A$ is still hard to fulfill, \citet{Oberst2021} further relax the assumption by introducing the noisy proxy of $A$ and prove the robustness of the method under bounded shifts.
+Based on these, \citet{pmlr-v216-mazaheri23a} focus on the setting where the causal and anti-causal variables of the outcome variable are unobserved and propose feature selection and engineering methods to identify proxies.